green-party-dublin-central/nh-web/site/content/post/stanley-street-development.md

 ---
-title: "Stanley Street development "
+title: "An overview of the Stanley Street proposed development "
 date: 2024-02-21T11:03:00.590Z
 description: Dublin City Council presented an overview of The Stanley Street Proposed Development on 15th February at the Macro Centre on North King Street